JoannaMacDev/JoannaMacDev.github.io/_posts/2018-07-01-Using-KeyPaths-To-Call-Methods.md

 Swift uses the concept of KeyPaths to allow access to properties on types like `struct` and `class`; or, to be more accurate, access to stored vars, since computed properties or vars are not included.

-So, being of an inquisitive and (some may say) devious nature, I thought, since computed vars are essentially methods, I would investigate whether it were possible too work out how to use KeyPaths to access methods as well.
+So, being of an inquisitive and (some may say) devious nature, I thought, since computed vars are essentially methods, I would investigate whether it were possible to work out how to use KeyPaths to access methods as well.

 ### Warning!